Toll-free quotes: 1-866-573-8466*

 2. DIG IN.

 This means “rule making.”
-As Timothy Jost said in his most recent Health Affairs column there are a great many technical details to be worked out: details tell the states more about the state health insurance exchanges, guidance for employers, rules for insurers.
+As Timothy Jost said in his most recent Health Affairs column there are a great many technical details to be worked out: details tell the states more about the state health insurance marketplaces, guidance for employers, rules for insurers.
 And as Jost says, “Rulemaking takes time.”

 This is all pretty dry, technical stuff.
 But it’s what Obama’s team needs to focus on now – the boring, intricate, lawerly work of dotting the i’s and crossing the t’s so that the law is implemented.
 I’m sure he’ll do it.
 He’s a lawyer; he understands this kind of thing.